keerthicaswin/keerthicaswin.github.io/index.md

 ### 🦠 Coronavirus Proofreading Mechanism

-Why do many antivirals fail against coronaviruses?
-During the COVID-19 pandemic, I became fascinated by this question.
-I discovered that coronaviruses possess a special enzyme—a proofreading exonuclease—that detects and removes antiviral drugs, allowing them to preserve their genetic code.
-My research deciphers this mechanism at the molecular level to design better therapies.
-This project was a deviation from my lab's core focus on neural crest lineage and melanocyte fate—but thanks to the support of my curious PI, it became a reality.
+During the COVID-19 pandemic, I found myself intrigued by a big question—why did many powerful antivirals fail to control the disease effectively?
+As I dug deeper, I discovered that coronaviruses have a unique defense: a proofreading exonuclease that detects and removes antiviral drugs, helping the virus maintain its genetic integrity.
+My PhD journey is centered around decoding how this proofreading mechanism works at the molecular level—and using that knowledge to boost the power of existing antivirals or create smarter, next-generation treatments that can outsmart the virus.This project was a deviation from my lab's core focus on neural crest lineage and melanocyte fate—but thanks to the support of my curious PI, it became a reality.

 ### 🎨 Vitiligo and Mitochondrial Health